mienaikoe/ziyu/Chapters/4-0-Part4.md

 # Part IV: Linyu

-_Children are unique in their passion to make things right._
-_I've never met an adult who, when asked what they would change about the world, hadn't constructed an answer to avoid thinking about the question._
+_All are welcome in the house of knowledge._
+_So far as their consciousness is sustained._

+_One must only observe_
+_And in observing, observe._

+_Truth shall be theirs forever._

-- Philosopher Lanre um Shaki, Day 15,403 after the Fifth Cold
+- Philosopher Lanre um Shaki, Day 15,988 after the Fifth Cold